arif891/Layx/README.md

 - 🔧 **Built-in JavaScript Components:** Enhance your layouts with interactive features using pre-built JS components.
 - 🖼️ **Image Optimization:** Boost performance with the integrated image optimizer.
 - 💻 **Command-Line Interface (CLI):** Efficiently manage your projects with our intuitive CLI.

+## 🧠 Approach

+Layx takes inspiration from Bootstrap but adopts a more modern and modular approach:

+- **Advanced Layout System:** Utilizes CSS Grid instead of hard-coded numbers, offering greater flexibility and customization.
+- **Highly Customizable:** Easily modify layouts using CSS classes and variables.
+- **Full-Width Designs:** Layout and container elements can effortlessly extend to screen edges.
+- **Modern Web Standards:** Built with the latest CSS features for optimal performance and design capabilities.

 ## 🛠️ Installation